Soyle-Productions/soyle-stories-user-manual/how do I.../create/a Location.md

+# How do I create a location?

+There are two ways to create a new location.

-To create the First Location in Your Story:
+## Create the First Location in Your Story:

 1. Create a Project
 2. Select the Locations List tool
 3. Click the "Create a Location" button